aarthurn/Poolonometry/README.md

 - **Friction Slider**: Adjust table friction (0.005-0.025)
 - **Analyze Button**: Preview shot trajectory
 - **Shoot Button**: Execute the shot
+- **Ball in Hand**: Move the ball to a desired location with or without the Analysis.

 ## Technical Details